bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 ### JSON Schema

-The JSON schema is typically referenced through the `$schema` property in a JSON document defining an element template.
+The JSON schema is typically referenced through the `$schema` property in an element template descriptor.
 Take [Camunda 8](https://github.com/camunda/element-templates-json-schema) as an example:

 ```json
 {